5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 <summary><strong>Preparation: Dos and Don'ts</strong></summary>

 ### Dos and Don'ts
-Before you copy the EFI onto your system SSD/HDD, you should do the following:
+Before you copy the EFI onto your system SSD/HDD, follow each of the next steps precisely:

 - **Test it**: Test the EFI folder first using a FAT32 formatted USB Stick!
 Also perform an NVRAM reset prior to booting.
 - **Pick a Config**: The EFI Folder cotains 2 config files: `config.plist` and `config_Monterey.plist`.
 The major differences between them are: